 Cesium-137 in Bikini Atoll Foods

-Mixed Fruits Bikini Island Above Japanese and EU standards
+| Mixed Fruits | Bikini Island | Above Japanese and EU standards |

-Pandanus Fruits Bikini Island 13 samples exceeded 600 Bq/kg EU limit
+| Pandanus Fruits | Bikini Island | 13 samples exceeded 600 Bq/kg EU limit |

-Coconuts Bikini Island Only 3 of 47 samples met Japan’s standard
+| Coconuts | Bikini Island | Only 3 of 47 samples met Japan’s standard |

 1. Ilha da Queimada Grande

 Snake Island sits thirty miles off São Paulo, Brazil.
-It’s home to the Golden Lancehead pit viper—and pretty much nothing else that matters.
-When sea levels rose after the last Ice Age, these snakes got cut off from the mainland.
-They adapted by hunting migratory birds in trees instead of ground prey, which made their venom evolve to be three to five times more toxic than their mainland cousins.
-A bird hit by this venom drops before it can fly away.
+It’s home to the Golden Lancehead pit viper and pretty much nothing else that matters.
+When sea levels rose after the last Ice Age, these snakes were cut off from the mainland.

-The Brazilian Navy has banned all public access—both to protect people from a horrible death and to protect the critically endangered snakes from poachers.
+The Brazilian Navy has banned all public access to protect people from a horrible death and to protect the critically endangered snakes from poachers.
 Some dangers are biological experiments worth studying from a distance.
 Snake Island is just a death trap you avoid.

 Conclusion

 These islands tell different versions of the same story: isolation amplifies danger.
-Some threats come from geology—volcanoes that erupt without warning, climates that freeze you solid.
+Some threats come from volcanic eruptions that occur without warning and from freezing climates.
 But the worst dangers are the ones we made ourselves.
-Weaponized anthrax that survives in soil for fifty years.
-Radiation that contaminates the food chain across generations.
-Industrial toxins released as buildings crumble.

-The restrictions keeping people away from these places are not bureaucratic overreach.
-They are acknowledgments of failure—our failure to contain what we created, and nature’s refusal to clean up after us.
 These islands are museums of consequence, teaching lessons that would be better learned without anyone setting foot on their shores.
 If you want to explore them, documentaries and research papers offer a safer route than boats and trespassing charges.